garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 = To Do =
 * move ttl to main settings
 * move last replies to main settings
+* strip the session id from forum topic url that sometimes gets displayed
 * allow to configure most recent X forum replies to show on WordPress post comments
 * add ability to override/select a specific IPB category per post (Dashboard / New Post)
 * add ability to map specific WP Author/Editor/Admin users to IPB users (Dashboard / Users)